zng-ui/zng/TODO/Proc-Macros.md

 # Difficult

+* Improve `cfg` to support declaring multiple properties with the same name, but different cfg.
 * Figure out a way to enable auto-complete and hover tooltip inside macro code?
 * Pre-build to wasm:
     Need $crate support, or to be able to read cargo.toml from wasm,